pranabekka/pranabekka.github.io/content/drafts/game-checklist.md

 It's the easiest way to support several devices, and distributing iOS apps is really tough.

+Could collaborate with iOS users, if they have a Mac, and you're working on a game that needs it, such as something with 3D or higher graphics.

 ### Storage space efficient

 This is a part of making games accessible to more people,